alannotnerd/packer.nvim/README.md

     }
   },
   log = { level = 'warn' }, -- The default print log level.
-One of: "trace", "debug", "info", "warn", "error", "fatal". profile = {
-    enable = false,
-    threshold = 1, -- integer in milliseconds, plugins which load faster than this won't be shown in profile output }, autoremove = false, -- Remove disabled or unused plugins without prompting the user }
+One of: "trace", "debug", "info", "warn", "error", "fatal". autoremove = false, -- Remove disabled or unused plugins without prompting the user }
 ```